-In Table 1 we have listed values for each term in the variance relations $\left(\frac{\sigma(T_A^)^{one-load}}{(T_A^)^{one-load}}\right)$ (Equation 19), $\left(\frac{\sigma(T_A^)^{one-load}}{(T_A^)^{one-load}}\right)$ (Equation 20), and $\left(\frac{\sigma(T_A^)^{two-load}}{(T_A^)^{two-load}}\right)$ (Equation 17).
+In Table 1 we have listed values for each term in the variance relations $\left(\frac{\sigma(T_A^)^{one-load}}{(T_A^)^{one-load}}\right)$ (Equation 20), $\left(\frac{\sigma(T_A^)^{one-load}}{(T_A^)^{one-load}}\right)$ (Equation 21), and $\left(\frac{\sigma(T_A^)^{two-load}}{(T_A^)^{two-load}}\right)$ (Equation 17).
 For these calculations we assumed

-- A zenith atmospheric opacity at each frequency based on atmospheric model calculations assuming 1mm PWV on the Chajnantor site; - That the elevation of observation was $45^{\circ}$ ; - Double sideband receiver systems; - Mean atmospheric temperature measurement accuracy of 2% (best) and 10% (worst).
+- A zenith atmospheric opacity at each frequency based on atmospheric model calculations assuming 1mm PWV on the Chajnantor site; - Zenith opacity measurement accuracy of 1% (best) and 10% (worst). - That the elevation of observation was 45°; - Double sideband receiver systems; - Mean atmospheric temperature measurement accuracy of 2% (best) and 10% (worst).
 The best-case value of 2% is based on an analysis of the ATM code by Cernicharo (private communication). - Load temperatures and regulation accuracy for the two-load calibration system characteristic of those used in the BIMA prime focus calibration system.
 In that system, there are two temperature-regulated loads at 310 K and 400 K which couple to the receiver feed with an efficiency of about 2%.
-The accuracy of the absolute temperature regulation for both loads is dominated by the accuracy of the temperature sensor, which is 0.1 K (~0.05%) (Welch, private communication). - Equal signal and image sideband atmospheric opacities and uncertainties. - Load coupling factor uncertainties of 0.1% (best) and 1% (worst). - Load temperature regulation of 1% (best) and 2% (worst).
+The accuracy of the absolute temperature regulation for both loads is dominated by the accuracy of the temperature sensor, which is 0.1 K (\sim 0.05%) (Welch, private communication). - Equal signal and image sideband atmospheric opacities and uncertainties. - Load coupling factor uncertainties of 0.1% (best) and 1% (worst). - Load temperature regulation of 1% (best) and 2% (worst).

-Five calculations are shown for each frequency, representing (1) best-case conditions, (2) uncertain $T_m$ , (3) uncertain load temperatures, (4) uncertain atmospheric opacities, and (5) uncertain load coupling factors.
+Five calculations are shown for each frequency, representing (1) best-case conditions, (2) uncertain T_m , (3) uncertain load temperatures, (4) uncertain atmospheric opacities, and (5) uncertain load coupling factors.
 Plots of the contributions of each error term to the total uncertainty are shown in Figures 2 and 3 (note that the uncertainties are essentially the same at 490 and 650 GHz).
 The conclusions from these comparisons are:

-1. The most optimistic conditions lead to uncertainties of approximately 1% for the oneand two-load chopper calibration systems.
-The 1% uncertainty value is consistent with the results of the BIMA prime focus two-load calibration system (see Welch et. al. 2000).
+- 1. The most optimistic conditions lead to uncertainties of approximately 1% for the oneand two-load chopper calibration systems.
+The 1% uncertainty value is consistent with the results of the BIMA prime focus two-load calibration system (see Welch et. al. 2000). - 2.
+All load calibration techniques are affected equally by the uncertainty in η_l .
+This is historically tied to the fact that the chopper wheel calibration scheme was developed for prime focus receiving systems.

-- 2. All load calibration techniques are affected equally by the uncertainty in $\eta_l$ .
-This is historically tied to the fact that the chopper wheel calibration scheme was developed for prime focus receiving systems. - 3.
-At higher frequencies, the uncertainty in the mean atmospheric temperature and the atmospheric opacity dominate the overall uncertainty of the one-load chopper calibration technique.
-Atmospheric opacity should be measured to an accuracy of at least 1% to obtain <2% overall uncertainty with the two-load calibration system. - 4.
-Accurate knowledge of the relative sideband gain $(R_i)$ is extremely important.
+- 3. At higher frequencies, the uncertainty in the mean atmospheric temperature and the load temperatures dominate the overall uncertainty of the one-load chopper calibration technique. - 4.
+The accuracy of the atmospheric opacity measurement is the major uncertainty dominating the accuracy of the two-load calibration system.
+Atmospheric opacity should be measured to an accuracy of at least 1% to obtain <2% overall uncertainty with the two-load calibration system. - 5.
+Accurate knowledge of the relative sideband gain (R_i) is extremely important.
 For example, if $\sigma(R_i) = 10\%$ rather than the standard value of 1%, the best-case uncertainty in the one- and two-load chopper calibration techniques becomes 5% at 230 GHz.